 Turning Point CEO

-Former Turning Point Community Programs Chief Operations Officer Al Rowlett was named Chief Executive Officer in 2016.
-Al is a Licensed Clinical Social Worker, he holds a Masters in Business Administration, and is a Certified Psychiatric Rehabilitation Practitioner.
+Al Rowlett was named Chief Executive Officer in 2016, following his role as Chief Operations Officer.
+Al is a Licensed Clinical Social Worker (LCSW), holds a Masters in Business Administration (MBA), and is a Certified Psychiatric Rehabilitation Practitioner (CPRP).

 Turning Point COO

 Turning Point CEO Al Rowlett said, “Diana White has been an integral part of our leadership planning for growing the agency and maintaining our reputation for excellence.
 She epitomizes the future we envision: growing by adding new Mental Health Services Agency programs; measuring and mining our outcomes data to keep improving services; and leading the troops with an encouraging can-do spirit.”

 With Turning Point since 1996, Diana holds a Ph.D in Infant Mental Health and Development, a Master’s Degree in Psychology/Marriage, Family and Child Counseling, is a Licensed Marriage and Family Therapist (LMFT).
 As an Adjunct Professor at Alliant University since 2012, Diana has developed and taught courses for the Couples and Family Therapy MA program.
 Her former role at Turning Point as Director of Program Services included oversight for all Children’s Programs, Pathways, Transitional Support Services (TSS), and all Yolo County Programs, which included collaboration with system and county partners, management of program budgets and identification of expansion opportunities.

 Board of Directors